Volunteer Clinical Scribe

 Volunteering as a scribe is an excellent way to gain experience in a clinical setting.
 Many of our scribes have gone on to pursue degrees in medicine, nursing, pharmacy, and public health.
-We feel that the experience of scribing here at Southeast Health Center is unique in 3 main ways:
+We feel that the experience of scribing in the SF Health Network is unique in 3 main ways:

 1.)
-Our patient population is one of the most underserved in California, so our scribes learn quickly the importance of empathy in the patient-provider relationship.
+We serve the city's most underserved patient populations, so our scribes learn quickly the importance of empathy in the patient-provider relationship.

 2.)
-We run specialized clinics for patients transitioning from incarceration, patients with HIV, and patients with diabetes.
+Our health centers run specialized clinics, including ones for patients transitioning from incarceration, patients with HIV, and patients with diabetes.
 Scribing in these clinics gives students the chance to learn about the particular challenges involved in caring for each of these especially vulnerable patient populations.

 * Work alongside providers to help document patient visits in the electronic medical record

 * Record patient histories and physical examinations,

 * Do dictation of providers' assessments